Building Tests Without Bazel

 We start by using Bazel to build a base jar containing all the class files and resources needed to run your test (a deploy jar, in Bazel parlance).
 While that build is running, we also run an aspect over the build to gather up information about the Java sources used to compile your project and the annotation processors used for each BUILD rule.

-On subsequent builds, we query the version control system to see what files have changed since we built the deploy jar.
-We run javac over those files, along with the annotation processors indicated in the BUILD files.
+Once we start the deploy jar build, we track changes to any source files used by your test.
+The next time you run the test, we run javac over those files, along with the annotation processors indicated in the BUILD files.
 The deploy jar we built in the initial step is used as the classpath.

 Keep in mind, there will always be some builds that we just won’t be able to support.
 Any source that is post-processed by a genrule, for example, is not likely to ever be supported.